Org-Space-Medicine-Engineering-Design/project-lunar/README.md

 A major challenge in space medicine is the limited sample size available within astronaut populations.
 Individual studies often contain only a small number of participants, making it difficult to distinguish mission-specific findings from broader physiological trends.
 LUNAR addresses this challenge by creating standardized, analysis-ready datasets that enable comparison across multiple independent cohorts.

-The project aims to support future investigations into physiological adaptation, recovery, resilience, and health risks associated with spaceflight and spaceflight-relevant environments.
+The project is designed to support future investigations into physiological adaptation, recovery, resilience, and health risks associated with spaceflight and spaceflight-relevant environments.

 ---